Sachdev-Ye-Kitaev Model in a Quantum Glassy Landscape: Model

 In the decoupled case, i.e., $V = 0$, the spherical quantum $p$-spin glass model (with $p = 3$) is well studied and is known to host a rich phase diagram~\cite{Leticia2001}.
 The replica-diagonal $Q_{aa}$ paramagnetic phase exists in the region of relatively high temperature and large quantum fluctuations $\Gamma$.
 Interestingly, the $p = 3$ model exhibits a particular temperature $T_p \approx 0.167$, below which two distinct paramagnetic solutions coexist within a finite range of the quantum parameter, $\Gamma_{c1} < \Gamma < \Gamma_{c2}$.
 They are now everywhere continuously connected, just like a liquid-gas transition.
 They prolong into two regimes: one at large quantum fluctuations ($\Gamma \gg 1$), referred to as the \emph{quantum paramagnet}, and the other at small quantum fluctuations ($\Gamma \ll 1$), referred to as the \emph{classical paramagnet}.
 For temperatures $T > T_p$, only a single paramagnetic solution exists for each value of $\Gamma$, and the classical and quantum paramagnetic regimes are smoothly connected.

 At low temperatures, a one-step replica symmetry broken (1-RSB) spin-glass phase emerges.
 The bosonic order parameter in the 1-RSB phase takes the following form:

 where $\epsilon_{ab} = 1$ if replicas $a$ and $b$ belong to the same diagonal block, and $\epsilon_{ab} = 0$ otherwise.
 The parameter $q_{\rm EA}$ represents the off-diagonal component within the replica blocks and is known as the Edwards–Anderson (EA) order parameter.
+Therefore, the order parameter matrix $Q_{ab}$ $(n\times n)$ has a block diagonal structure with each block has dimension $m\times m$ $(m\leq n)$.
 Depending on how the replica symmetry breaking breakpoint parameter $m$ is determined, two types of spin-glass phases can be distinguished: (a) \textit{Thermodynamic spin glass:} The breakpoint $m$ is determined by minimizing the free energy, ensuring thermodynamic stability. (b) \textit{Marginal spin glass:} The breakpoint $m$ is fixed by requiring that the replicon eigenvalue vanishes, leading to a marginally stable gapless solution.
-(This alternative has been advocated in Ref. \cite{giamarchi1996variational} for quantum models, and has become widespread, but it has to be remembered that it does not correspond to thermal equilibrium) Referring to Figure \ref{fig:landscape}, tuning the value of $m$ between these points we capture metastable states ranging from the lowest, that dominate the thermodynamic measure, to the highest `threshold states', which are gapless and are the ones that are relevant for most of the out of equilibrium situations.
+(This alternative has been advocated in Ref. \cite{giamarchi1996variational} for quantum models, and has become widespread, but it has to be remembered that it does not correspond to thermal equilibrium).
+Referring to Figure \ref{fig:landscape}, tuning the value of $m$ between these points we capture metastable states ranging from the lowest, that dominate the thermodynamic measure, to the highest `threshold states', which are gapless and are the ones that are relevant for most of the out of equilibrium situations.